GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 auto evolver = ParticleColor::create(desc);
 ~~~~~~~~~~~~~

-# Rotation over lifetime {#particleEvolvers_c}
+# Rotation over lifetime
 Rotates the particle over the particle lifetime.

-Represented with the @ref bs::ParticleRotation "ParticleRotation" and initialization options provided through @ref bs::PARTICLE_ROTATION_DESC "PARTICLE_ROTATION_DESC".
+Represented with the @bs::ParticleRotation and initialization options provided through @bs::PARTICLE_ROTATION_DESC.

-Rotation around Z axis is provided through @ref bs::PARTICLE_ROTATION_DESC::rotation "PARTICLE_SIZE_DESC::rotation" in the form of a **FloatDistribution**, containing angle in degrees.
-If @ref bs::PARTICLE_ROTATION_DESC::use3DRotation "PARTICLE_ROTATION_DESC::use3DRotation" is enabled you may instead a separate rotation value for each of the three axes in the @ref bs::PARTICLE_ROTATION_DESC::rotation3D "PARTICLE_ROTATION_DESC::rotation3D" field.
+Rotation around Z axis is provided through @bs::PARTICLE_ROTATION_DESC::rotation in the form of a **FloatDistribution**, containing angle in degrees.
+If @bs::PARTICLE_ROTATION_DESC::use3DRotation is enabled you may instead a separate rotation value for each of the three axes in the @bs::PARTICLE_ROTATION_DESC::rotation3D field.

 ~~~~~~~~~~~~~{.cpp}
 // Rotates the particle by 180 degrees over its lifetime